Jerglekakan/JBooru/README.md

 ## Installation

-If you have a pre-existing Gelbooru installation, simply copy the repository files over to the installation folder and run any necessary scripts in 'upgrades'.
+If you have a pre-existing Gelbooru installation, simply copy the repository files over to the installation folder and run any necessary scripts in `upgrades`.

 Otherwise, you will need the following packages/software:

-* PHP v
+* PHP
 * MySQL

-Once the requirements have been met, follow the steps outlined in [install/Readme.txt](install/Readme.txt).
+Any version from the past, like, 15 years should be suitable.
+Once you have installed those, follow the steps outlined in [install/Readme.txt](install/Readme.txt).
 Additionaly, you may want to

-* Adjust 'max_execution_time' and 'max_input_time' in your php.ini config file so the batch add script is not stopped prematurely
+* Adjust `max_execution_time` and `max_input_time` in your php.ini config file so the batch add script is not stopped prematurely
-* Adjust 'upload_max_filesize' in your php.ini config file to allow for larger uploads
+* Adjust `upload_max_filesize` in your php.ini config file to allow for larger uploads

 ## Features